ITR Filing Deadline Missed?

 You've just made a savvy investment in the stock market, watched your portfolio grow, and decided to cash in on your success by selling some of your stocks.
 But before you celebrate your financial triumph, there's one thing you can't overlook: capital gains tax.

-Capital Gain Tax is the tax imposed by the Indian Government on the profit earned from the sale of certain assets, such as stocks, bonds, real estate, or other investments.
+Capital Gain Tax in India is the tax imposed by the government on the profit earned from the sale of certain assets, such as stocks, bonds, real estate, or other investments.
 This tax applies to both individuals and businesses.

-In this guide, we have covered important aspects related to capital gains, capital assets, their calculation, the Cost Inflation Index (CII), capital gain taxes in India, and much more in a very lucid and comprehensive manner.
+In this guide, we have covered important aspects related to capital gains tax, capital gains tax in India, capital assets, their calculation, the Cost Inflation Index (CII), and much more in a very lucid and comprehensive manner.

 To understand capital gains, you need to understand the concept of capital assets.